manaswinidas/Prod-docs-gitbook/README.md

 # Steps to reproduce

-If you go to the `.gittrees` file, you can see a "DMN" subtree.
-The DMN repository has been added as a subtree for test purposes.
+If you go to the `.gittrees` file, you can see a "DMN-subtree" subtree.
+The DMN wiki repository at [https://github.com/manaswinidas/DMN/wiki](https://github.com/manaswinidas/DMN/wiki) has been added as a subtree for test purposes.
 Following are the steps to add a subtree:

 `git remote add -f DMN git@github.com:manaswinidas/DMN.git`

-`git subtree add --prefix=doc-content/drools-docs/src/main/asciidoc/DMN git@github.com:manaswinidas/DMN.git master`
+`git subtree add --prefix=doc-content/drools-docs/src/main/asciidoc/DMN-subtree git@github.com:manaswinidas/DMN.git master`

 The latter adds a subtree to `.gittrees` and adds a folder in the given path.